gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

     def __init__(self, X, feature, s_value, depth, left, right, node_type=' '):
-        self.depth = depth      # The path depth of the node in the tree. self.size = len(X)      # Initial number of observations in the node
-        #self.X = X              # Initial split of the observations in this node
-        self.feature = feature  # Feature along which to split the observations self.s_value = s_value  # Value the separates the split
+        self.depth = depth      # The path depth of the node in the tree. self.size = len(X)      # Initial number of observations in the node self.feature = feature  # Feature along which to split the observations self.s_value = s_value  # Value the separates the split
         self.left = left        # Left node